Born in Guadalajara, Mexico, and established in the UK since 1999.

 She has led several literary workshops in Mexico and the UK, was lecturer of Media and Culture at the ITESO University in Guadalajara, Mexico, and lecturer of English Literature at the Universidad del Claustro de Sor Juana.
 She taught literature at the Escuela Dinámica de Escritores in Mexico City, has been a tutor for the online creative writing platform Central de Escritura, and taught translation and literature at the Instituto Cervantes in London for eight years.
 In 2020 and 2021 she’s been leading literary courses and talks online for the National Autonomous University of Mexico and the Colegio de San Ildefonso.
 In 2021 she led the William Blake for Innocents: an Introduction seminar at Swedenborg House.

 From 1983 to 1987 she produced and presented “Dimensión del rock”, a radio program for Radio Universidad de Guadalajara.
 In the 1980s she also worked as assistant for the Carlos Ashida and Magritte art galleries in Guadalajara, Mexico.
 In the 1990s she coordinated, along with a vast group of artists, musicians and students, massive concerts and other public events in support of indigenous communities in Mexico.

 From 2013 to January 2015 she was the Secretary of the Blake Society, for which she worked as a Trustee since 2011.
 She worked in the organisation of several events and was co-leader of the fund-raising appeal to acquire William Blake’s Cottage in Felpham and turn it into a centre for creation.

 From 2015 to 2018 she was a member of the Board of Trustees of Modern Poetry in Translation.
 She’s a member of the Society of Authors.

-Since 2018 she’s been working as research assistant for Amanda Hopkinson’s History of Photography in Mexico.
+In 2018 and 2019 she worked as research assistant for Amanda Hopkinson’s History of Photography in Mexico.